ChameleonCloud/climeleon/README.md

 The scripts need to use your credentials in order to call the OpenStack API.
 The value of the `CHAMELEON_USER` environment variable will be used as your Chameleon username, so ensure it is set.
+Depending on your shell's configuration, this can be `~/.zshenv`, `~/.zshrc`, `~/.bashrc`, `~/.bash_profile`, `~/.profile`, and so on.
-You can include it in your .bashrc, or place it into a separate file and source it.
+You can include it in one of these files, or place it into a separate file and source it.
 For example:

 ```bash
 # File named .chi.env